-Our evangelical friends say: accept Jesus into your heart, and you are saved!
+Our evangelical friends say: accept Jesus as your savior, and you are saved!

 Our Pentecostal friends say: get bathed in the Holy Spirit, and you will be saved!

 And we in the liturgical and orthodox tradition, say: show up each Sunday, receive Holy Communion, and you are saved!